 This Canadian French verb is the gallicised version of the American English verb "to gas up".

-Another false friend you'd better get to know in order to avoid very awkward situations as "gosse" means "kid" in French slang...
+Another false friend you'd better know to avoid very awkward situations, as "gosse" means "kid" in French slang...

 ivressomètre – breathalyser

-"Ivresse" meaning "drunkenness", this is the name of the device used for estimating blood alcohol content.
+"Ivresse" meaning drunkenness, this is the device used for estimating blood alcohol content.
 In other words, to measure somebody's drunkenness.
 Let's call a spade a spade!

-Often related to sports, this Quebec word relates to a leg ("jambe") work intended to destabilize the opponent.
+Often related to sports, this Quebec word relates to a leg ("jambe") move intended to destabilize the opponent.

 Dangerous false friend!
-In Quebec, children drink liqueurs i.e. soft drinks.
+In Quebec, children drink liqueurs i.e. sugary fizzy drinks.

 magasinage – shopping

-This word is built like its English equivalent i.e. "magasin" ("shop") and the suffix "age" that is often used to show an action.
-Very different from its "French from France" version which means "retail stocking" and has thus nothing to do with leisure.
+This word is built like its English equivalent from "magasin" ("shop") and the suffix "age".
+Very different from its "French from France" version which means retail stocking.

 maringuouin – mosquito

 French settlers borrowed the Tupi word "maringuouin" from an indigenous people of Brazil in the 16th century.
-It is still used by Quebeckers even though the word "mosquito" is gaining ground.
+It is still used by Quebecers even though the word "mosquito" is gaining ground.

 pinotte – peanut

-This typical Quebec word is anglicism coming from the word "peanut".
-Like in English, the plural form of "pinotte" means of low value.
+This typical Quebec word is an anglicism from the word "peanut".
+Like in English, the plural form of "pinotte" can mean of low value.

 robeur – tire